Why I hate being a tourist

-UPDATE JUNE 2020: In the midst of the coronavirus pandemic, many people are rethinking tourism — and the systemic structures that govern it.
+UPDATE JUNE 2021: In the midst of the coronavirus pandemic, many people are rethinking tourism — and the systemic structures that govern it.
 I was recently very excited to read this article about how Bali is rethinking tourism before reopening.
 They are questioning the “tourist gaze” and dependency on foreign income that erodes their own culture.
-I love the idea of cultural tourism that preserves the local culture and remembered that I once wrote about this subject, 10 years ago, before I really knew anything about tourism.
+I love the idea of tourism that preserves the local culture and remembered that I once wrote about this subject, 10 years ago, before I really knew anything about tourism.

 When I originally wrote this post in 2010, I was just starting out as a professional travel blogger, and trying to come to grips with the concept of tourism.
 I didn’t have a tourism background at all — I started travelling in 2005 to overcome depression, and started blogging to keep in touch with my family while I spent six months criss-crossing India.
 Travelling and travel blogging eventually became my lifestyle, then my career.
 It was a slow, organic evolution … but I was always a little uncomfortable with several aspects of tourism.
 I have often said I’m surprised I ended up in tourism as I hate being a tourist.

-In 2005, I came to India to immerse as much as possible in the culture, to study Yoga, to learn about both myself and India, to overcome depression and grow as person, and to gain much-needed global perspective as a middle-class Canadian.
+In 2005, I came to India to immerse as much as possible in the culture, to study Yoga, to learn about both myself and India, to overcome depression, to grow as person, and to gain much-needed global perspective as a middle-class Canadian.
 I lived with an Indian family in Delhi (my boyfriend’s family) and when I travelled, I found I was uncomfortable in the tourist hot-spots and backpacker ghettoes.
 I carried a Lonely Planet guide with me for information, but increasingly came to learn to AVOID the places it touted.

-I felt these places perpetuated an almost colonial attitude towards the locals, where foreign backpackers hung out with other foreign backpackers and didn’t seem interested in getting to know the local culture or customs.
+I felt these places perpetuated a post colonial attitude towards the locals, where foreign backpackers hung out with other foreign backpackers and didn’t seem interested in getting to know the local culture or customs.
 They seemed to just want a cheap place to hang out, and almost the only interaction they had with locals was transactional.
 This type of tourism, which also happens at the luxury end of the tourism spectrum, and many places in between, perpetuates the “us” and “them” attitude — an attitude that historically included an attitude of cultural superiority from the foreign visitors.

 - Celebrating real women travellers